 Assuming such a single big bang did occur, what made it occur?

 In any explosion - or any event for that matter - the laws of the physical universe tell us that there must exist the elements to produce that event.
 In other words, every event - and every thing in the physical universe - has a source.
-This we have learned by scientific observation and many decades of research.
+This we have learned from scientific observation and many decades of research.

-Therefore, for the supposed big bang theory to be a scientific theory, it must abide by the universal rule of the physical world that every event must have an elementary source.
+Therefore, for the supposed big bang theory to be a scientific theory, it must abide by the universal rule of the physical world: That every event must have an elementary source.